Operations, Services, and Use of Collection Policy

 c.
 Materials that are on a reserve list for other patrons are not eligible for renewal.

 8. Lost or damaged materials: Patrons are responsible for replacement costs of lost or damaged materials.
-If fines exceed cost of the material, only the replacement cost will be assessed.
+If fines exceed the cost of the material, only the replacement cost will be assessed.

 9. Interlibrary Loan: CJPL will abide by the interlibrary loan policies set forth by the State Library of Iowa.